 Featuring artists, activists, students, rabbis, and hostage families, TORN is an unflinching and deeply human portrait of empathy under siege.
-This documentary screening includes a live discussion with TORN Project artist Susan Lerner and additional special guests.
+This documentary screening includes a live discussion with filmmaker Nim Shapira and TORN Project artist Susan Lerner, moderated by Skirball Curator and Collections Specialist, Alissa Schapiro, PhD.

 Date and Time